Rules on diving and caisson work

 Reporting diving and caisson work

 Does your company want to carry out diving or caisson work?
-You must report this to the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA, in Dutch) if the work:
+You must report this to the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA, in Dutch) in advance if the work:

-The Netherlands Labour Authority must receive your report at least 5 working days before the work starts.
-You need to include a copy of the work plan with your report.
+The NLA must receive your report at least 5 working days before the work starts.
 You can use the same online form (in Dutch) for reporting both caisson work and diving activities.
 You need eHerkenning (at least level EH3) or an authorisation from the labour authority to use the form.
 You can apply for this authorisation online (in Dutch).

-Do you perform diving activities for mining, wind farms, or mineral extraction?
-You can report these activities to the State Supervision of Mines (Staatstoezicht op de Mijnen, SodM) through info@sodm.nl.
+Please note: You must report diving activities for mining, wind farms, or mineral extraction to the State Supervision of Mines (Staatstoezicht op de Mijnen, SodM) via email to info@sodm.nl.

 Do you work under excess pressure?
-You need a personal certificate (in Dutch) from a recognised training institution (in Dutch) if you are a:
+You need a proof of registration (in Dutch) from a recognised training institution (in Dutch) if you are a:

-Most certificates are valid for 4 years, except for the Medical Diving Supervisor certificate which is valid for 2 years.
-You have to renew your certificate after this period.
+Most registrations are valid for 4 years, except for medical diving supervisor, which is valid for 2 years, and diving physician, which is valid for 5 years.
+You have to renew your registration after this period.
 You have to prove you have continuous professional experience to be eligible for renewal.
-The Foundation Working under Hyberbaric Conditions (Stichting Werken onder Overdruk, SOWD) keeps a public register of certificate holders (in Dutch).
+The Dutch Divecentre Registration Institution (Nederlands Duikcentrum Registratie Instelling, NDC-RI) keeps a public register of registrants (in Dutch).

 Foreign employees